ALA 2015 Annual Conference programs to help libraries lead positive community change

 For Immediate Release

 CHICAGO — All communities have challenges.
 Libraries are uniquely positioned to help conquer them — given the right tools.

-The 2015 ALA Annual Conference & Exhibition will take place June 25 to 30 at the Moscone Convention Center in San Francisco.
+The 2015 ALA Annual Conference & Exhibition will be held June 25 to 30 at the Moscone Convention Center in San Francisco.

-All sessions will be held Saturday, June 27, in the Moscone Center’s Esplanade 301 and 303.
-Attend one session or all four.
+All sessions will be held on Saturday, June 27, in the Moscone Convention Center Esplanade 301-303.
+Attend one session or all four:

 - “Turning Outward to Lead Change in Your Community: Aspirations” (8:30 to 10 a.m.) will help libraries focus on community aspirations, identify next steps for change, and create an aspirations-based story for their community as a starting point for library action.